Surya-Pati/Data-Science-Projects/Classifying Netflix Title Types/README.md

 This project demonstrates capabilities in:
 - Supervised learning and classification
-- Feature engineering and preprocessing
+- Feature preprocessing
-- Model evaluation and comparison
+- Model evaluation
 - Data‑driven insights for content categorization

 ---